dcparker/ruby-gmail/README.txt

 * Label, archive, delete, mark as read/unread/spam
 * Send emails via SMTP
 * Full ability to generate MIME messages including inline images and attachments

+== PROBLEMS:

+* May not correctly read malformed MIME messages.
+This could possibly be corrected by having IMAP parse the MIME structure.
+* Cannot grab the plain or html message without also grabbing attachments.
+It might be nice to lazy-[down]load attachments.

 == SYNOPSIS: